 Futures

-Jayden Daniels sits at 3.1% for NFL MVP on Kalshi.
-Here is why the market is underrating Washington's dual-threat quarterback and where the real value lives.
+Jayden Daniels is priced at 3.1% for NFL MVP on Kalshi.
+Here is why the market is underrating the Commanders QB, and where the real value sits.

 AdKalshi, Trade on anything